Transient Growth in Stochastic Burgers Flows: Discussion and Conclusions

+We note that if we rescale the magnitude of the solution $u$ as $u_a=a \, u$ for some $a>0$, then the stochastic Burgers equation \eqref{eq:burgersA} will be left invariant if we simultaneously rescale the time, viscosity and the forcing term as $t_a=t/a$, $\nu_a=a \, \nu$ and $\zeta_a = a^2 \, \zeta$.
+Therefore, the limit $\E_0\rightarrow\infty$ (while keeping $\nu$ fixed) considered in the present study is equivalent to the limit $\nu \rightarrow 0$ (while keeping initial data fixed) which was investigated in other studies \cite{s92,saf92,ekms00}.
+In particular, it was shown in \cite{ekms00} that inclusion of additive noise in the inviscid Burgers equation significantly increases the number of shocks.
+This results is however not inconsistent with our findings, since it corresponds to stochastic forcing with a {\em finite} magnitude, whereas for the problem set-up considered here the limit $\nu \rightarrow 0$ would imply vanishing magnitude (at the quadratic rate) of the forcing term.

 A number of related questions remain open.
 First of all, in the present study we numerically solved the stochastic Burgers equation \eqref{eq:burgers} using the extreme initial data $\tg0$ which was found in \cite{ap11a} by solving a deterministic variational optimization problem.
 It is however possible that by solving a corresponding {\em stochastic} optimization problem one might obtain initial data $g$ leading to an even larger growth of enstrophy in finite time.
-While such problems are harder to solve than the deterministic one, they are in principle amenable to solution using stochastic programming methods \cite{r06}.
-In a similar spirit, it is equally interesting to obtain {\em rigorous} estimates on $d\Ecal / dt$ and $\max_{t \ge 0} \Ecal(t)$ in the stochastic setting in terms of {$\Ecal_0$} and the properties of noise, thereby generalizing the bounds available for the deterministic case \cite{ld08,ap11a}.
-Similar questions concerning the interplay between the stochastic excitation and extreme behavior, including possible singularity formation, also arise in the context of the two-dimensional and three-dimensional Navier-Stokes and Euler equations.
+While such problems are harder to solve than the deterministic one, they are in principle amenable to solution using stochastic programming methods \cite{r06}. {We add that this approach would be distinct from the ``instanton'' formulation \cite{mkv16,bfkl97,ggs15} which due to the saddle-point approximation is effectively equivalent to solution of a deterministic optimization problem.} In a similar spirit, it is equally interesting to obtain {\em rigorous} estimates on $d\Ecal / dt$ and $\max_{t \ge 0} \Ecal(t)$ in the stochastic setting in terms of {$\Ecal_0$} and the properties of noise, thereby generalizing the bounds available for the deterministic case \cite{ld08,ap11a}. {As regards effects of viscous dissipation, it is well known \cite{knv06} that the {\em fractional} Burgers equation is no longer globally well posed when the fractional dissipation exponent $\alpha < 1/2$.
+It would be therefore interesting to see whether the finite-time blow-up known to occur in this supercritical regime can be mollified by noise.} Similar questions concerning the interplay between the stochastic excitation and extreme behavior, including possible singularity formation, also arise in the context of the two-dimensional and three-dimensional Navier-Stokes and Euler equations.
 Addressing at least some of these issues is one of the goals of the ongoing research program mentioned in Introduction.